bobbyjoe91/GO-CLI/README.md

  - go to [4, 4]
  - finish at [4, 5]
 Price: Rp 59500
 ```

 History can also be cleared completely by typing `clear history`.

+#### Quitting Program
+There are two ways to quit from the program.
+You can type `quit` if you're familiar with it.
+Another way is by typing `exit`.

 ### For Developer: Program Control and Design Rationale

 In GO-CLI.zip, main menu file (GO-CLI.rb) and a "classes and modules" folder are included.
 GO-CLI.rb itself serves as the main menu or front-end of GO-CLI.
 It also receive command line input by user.
-All of this are possible because of path loading of program_flow.rb which controls input, output, and program flow mechanisms.
-"Classes and modules" folder includes driver.rb, generator.rb, go_ride.rb, history.rb, program_flow.rb, map.rb, and user.rb.
+All of this are possible because of path loading of program\_flow.rb which controls input, output, and program flow mechanisms.
+"Classes and modules" folder includes driver.rb, generator.rb, go_ride.rb, history.rb, program_flow.rb, map.rb, command.rb and user.rb.
 These files manage different objects.

 Driver.rb is used for initializing driver object by passing array of coordinate of five or user-specified number of drivers.

 User.rb is used for initializing user object by its location.
 User class also has destination class to set and store its destination.

-If user specifies the number of drivers in input file, program_flow.rb will parse the file and pass an array of driver coordinates as much as user specifies.
+If user specifies the number of drivers in input file, program\_flow.rb will parse the file and pass an array of drivers' coordinate as much as user specifies.

-Generator.rb is file with Generate module which used by program_flow.rb to generate random coordinate
+Generator.rb is file with Generate module which used by program\_flow.rb to generate random coordinate.
+Command.rb also contains module called Command which has series of syntaxes in each function.
+Each funtion of module does specific tasks.
+For achieving simplicity and modularity, generator.rb and command.rb are separated from program\_flow.rb.

-Map.rb is used for initializing map with size, user and drivers location, and also displaying the map to the screen.
+Map.rb is used for initializing map with size, user and drivers location as parameters; and also displaying the map to the screen.

+Go\_ride.rb is a class which models Go-Ride order, show trip route & price, and send Exchage modules to history.rb.

+History.rb is an object for writing and showing all trip history.
+History.rb receives modules from go\_ride.rb as the source to write history.
+History

-Program_flow.rb manages three input mechanisms mentioned before, and it passes variables to some classes and call all functions from all files in this program.
+Program\_flow.rb manages three input mechanisms mentioned before, and it passes variables to some classes and call all functions from all files in this program.

-When user `show map`, method showmap in map.rb is called.

-When user order go ride, input.rb passes user destination, user location, and drivers locations to go_ride.rb.
-A funtion called trip will uses Go_ride method like Go_ride.pick_drive to pick a nearest driver based on Manhattan distance, Go_ride.show_route to show the route to user and driver, and Go_ride.trip_price to count price of a ride based on unit cost and distance.
-After that Exchange module will pass some values to history.rb for history record.

-The program simply read and print the content of trip_history.txt for `view history` command line.
-Txt file is chosen as its format because of its open-source and light charateristic so user can open it in any computer.
+All method in this program is set to public because there are a lot of data in the method which return a value, but not all variable are given accessor.
+It is done to keep some variables secret to users.

+Actually, this program has two dynamic feature: it will always update user and drivers position after a trip is confirmed, it can reload map to update drivers' coordinate.
+Those two features has one goal: to make GO-CLI resemble recent transportation applications.